wans112/InfoCuaca/README.md

 ## 🇬🇧 English

 ### Description
-OpenWeather is an application that displays the latest weather information based on the user's desired location.
+Weatherly is an application that displays the latest weather information based on the user's desired location.
 It utilizes the OpenWeatherMap API to fetch weather data such as temperature, humidity, wind speed, and current weather conditions.
 This app is ideal for quickly and conveniently checking daily weather forecasts.

 ### Features
 - Display real-time weather information by city or location